 This course is the second half of Advanced French.
 Students will read, discuss and write about excerpts from literary masters of the French-speaking world.
-Prerequisites: FREN 201 and 202, or permission of instructor.
+Prerequisite: FREN 251 or three years of high school French or permission of instructor.
 [H,L] (O) 3 credits